simonradev/Deck/README.md

 - PushLeft();
 - PushRight();

-There are the implemented properties:
+These are the implemented properties:
 - Count;
 - LeftCount;
 - RightCount;